khoulihan/hyh-blog/content/gophers-results.md

 Nice upward trends!
 Note that I was only responsible for the art for "Claustrophobia" and "Rattendorf", so I can only take partial credit for the overall and mood ratings of those.

 The real learning experience this time around was on the audio.
-I've only done the audio for six of the nine Ludum Dares I've entered, so I left them out of the graphs above.
+I've only done the audio for six of the nine Ludum Dares I've entered, so I left it out of the graphs above.

 ![Ratings Graph]({static}/images/gophers-results/ratings_audio.png)

-Looks like I really cranked it up a notch after coasting for a long while.
+Looks like I really cranked it up a notch this time after coasting for a long while.
 Nice.

 ## Moar Gophers